Big Raisin is not going to let millennials kill it off without a fight

 Sun-Maid believes it is in a good position: Americans value healthier, natural, and local foods more than ever before.
 Today, nearly all Americans (94%) snack at least once a day, with 33% preferring healthier foods.
 The global snacks market size is valued at $23 billion, according to Grand View Research.

-Sun-Maid’s direct competitors includes bars, bites, and trail mixes.
+Sun-Maid’s direct competitors include bars, bites, and trail mixes.
 The immediate landscape spans Craisins, private-label dried fruit, and the recent PepsiCo-acquired Bare Foods.
 And yet, Sun-Maid often isn’t included in the same snack aisles as these brands.
 Instead, it’s often relegated to less desirable sections, like nuts, or near the baby food.

 Overly says his team is working on repositioning its products, perhaps grouping it with greater snacks or with fresh and local produce.
 “The promotion of it just has been nonexistent,” he says.

-To better push into the snack category, the company announced Sun-Maid Sour Raisin Snacks, a new line of sugar-free dried fruit in flavors like watermelon, mixed berry, strawberry, and yes, grape.
-It’s meant to appeal to younger audiences who have pushed the sour profile to new heights.
+To better push into the snack category, the company announced Sun-Maid Sour Raisin Snacks, a new line of sugar-free dried fruit in flavors like watermelon, mixed berry, strawberry, and, yes, grape.
+It’s meant to appeal to younger audiences that have pushed the sour profile to new heights.
 (To get an idea of how popular sour snacks are, there’s now a Sour Patch Kids’ breakfast cereal.)

 The new addition will compete with fruit snacks, which includes fruit roll-ups, Gushers, and many a product that Overly frankly describes as “nothing more than glorified gummy bears and candy.”
 Gushers’ first two ingredients are corn syrup and sugar.
 Raisins, as this 1980s ad taught us, are “nature’s candy.”

-Sun-Maid is ostensibly is the most well-known brand in dried fruit–sold in over 50 countries.
+Sun-Maid is ostensibly the most well-known brand in dried fruit–sold in over 50 countries.
 It just never further capitalized on its strengths.
-As Overly explains, many consumers actually think Sun-Maid sells dried fruit products which it does not, “which is a great thing when we think about how we express expand the presence of the brand.”

 Nostalgia-forward